carlosgonzg/rottenpotato/README.md

-Rotten Potato - Clone WebApp of Rotten Tomatoes
+Rotten Potato - Clone WebApp of Rotten Tomatoes using Ruby On Rails